Reflect and Act on Truth and Reconciliation Day

-It is a day to honour the lives of the 150,000 First Nations, Inuit and Métis children who were forcibly removed from their families and communities, transferred to residential schools, sometimes thousands of kilometres away from their homes, and who endured horrific conditions of physical and sexual abuse, unsanitary conditions resulting in disease, malnutrition and starvation, forced labour, and being indoctrinated out of their identity, languages and cultures.
+It is a day to honour the lives of the 150,000 First Nations, Inuit and Métis children who were forcibly removed from their families and communities and transferred to residential schools sometimes thousands of kilometres away from their homes.
+They endured horrific conditions of physical and sexual abuse, unsanitary conditions resulting in disease, malnutrition and starvation, and forced labour.
+They were indoctrinated out of their identity, languages and cultures.

 Thousands of children never made it home.
 These children should never have been taken from their families.

 On this day, all non-Indigenous people are called upon to witness and act upon this truth, without which there can be no reconciliation.

-TAKE ACTION
+HOW TO TAKE ACTION

 Listen to First Nations, Métis, and Inuit communities and peoples and support their calls for justice and accountability.
-Do not ask Indigenous people to support your learning or to share ways for you to take action if they have not offered.
+Do not ask Indigenous Peoples to support your learning or to share ways for you to take action if they have not offered.
 Indigenous Peoples and communities are grieving and have been sharing resources and knowledge for many years.

-Below are some ways that you can reflect and take action on Truth and Reconciliation Day and every day.
+Here are some ways that you can reflect and take action on Truth and Reconciliation Day and every day.

 We highly recommend taking a virtual tour of the Mohawk Institute Indian Residential School, courtesy of the Woodland Cultural Centre.
 It is a powerful walk-through and retelling of the longest-running residential school in Canada’s history.